alvaroandresgarayromero/awssheeet/docs/notes/aws-arr.rst

     - Durability: A measurement that the data won't be lost
     - Force Majeure: Term describing an event or circumstance that is completely unavoidable.
     - IP whitelisting: Allowing specific IP addresses only to access some resource.
+    - SLAs: Service Level Agreements
+    - SSL certificate: Cryptographic certificate for encrypting traffic between two computers.
+    - Chaos Engineering: Intentionally causing issues in order to validate that a system can respond appropriately to problems.